STRT-Official/Ketta-Official/README.md

 # Installation

-Important note!!! : This build only works on linux(preferably arch linux) but we will sonn port it to other OSes (windows is in progress, almost completed!!) as well.
+Important note!!! : This build only works on linux(preferably arch linux) but we will soon port it to other OSes (windows is in progress, almost completed!!) as well.
 Also installing Ketta may take a while.

 Requiremets : wget, unzip(this is mosly preinstalled in all linux) and docker(if you want to do speech syntheses)